ramonamezquita/vnn/README.md

 ## Models

 ### Mean-Variance Estimator
 Estimates the mean and the variance of the probability distribution of the target as a function of the input, given a Gaussian target error-distribution model.
+The synthetic dataset is the same as in [1].

 **References**